sandipsahoo2k2/my/articles/engineering/backtracking/backtracking_template.md

 Following is an example of a backtracking method, I would recomend to understand and remember these method as much as you can. back track from definition as you might have seen that its recursive.

-- I would highly recomend to watch this video by [Abdul Bari](https://www.youtube.com/watch?v=DKCbsiDBN6c) to understand how back tracking works.
 - Refer this video with explanation on the [generic template](https://youtube.com/watch?v=-UhqRVFnwOY) to solve any backtracking problem.
+- I would also highly recommend to watch this video by [Abdul Bari](https://www.youtube.com/watch?v=DKCbsiDBN6c) to understand how back tracking works.

 #### The backtracking template